williamlwallace/travel-ea/doc/user_manual.md

 - The profile page, accessible through clicking on the email on the navbar and then selecting profile.
 - On the page is a form, which appears as a spread out version of the profile card
 - The values can be edited
-- A button to update profile is at the bottom, this does nothing if required fields are not selected
+- A button to update profile is at the bottom
+- If any entered data is iinvalid or required data not included, red error messages appear under the approopiate field
-- A profile Updated message is displayed if the profile is successfully updated
+- A Profile Updated message is displayed at the bottom, above the update button, once a profile  has been succesfully updated.
+- This disapears after 3 seconds
 - The profile fields are pre filled with relevant values

 ## Trip page